gopytsrs/snippets-backend/README.md

 - **[Docker](https://docker.com)**

-  - Docker Compose is used to set up the database in local environments, it is used to prevent any incompatabilities in setting up database and also offering a clean slate as long as we rebuild and restart the containers.
+  - Docker Compose is used to set up the database in local environments, it is used to prevent any incompatibilities in setting up database.

 - **Other libraries**
   - `pino` for logging and debugging